int128/gradleupdate/README.md

 This application is written in Go and designed for App Engine.
 It consists of the following packages:

-- `main` - Bootstraps the application and wires dependencies.
+- `main` - Bootstraps the application.
+- `di` - Wires dependencies.
 - `handlers` - Handles requests.
 - `templates` - Renders pages.
 - `usecases` - Provides application use cases.
-- `domain` - Provides domain of weather forecast.
+- `domain` - Provides domain of Git, Gradle and gradleupdate.
 - `gateways` - Provides conversion between domain models and external models.
-- `infrastructure` - Invokes external APIs.
+- `infrastructure` - Invokes Gradle Services API, GitHub v3 API and GitHub v4 API.

 ### Development